Provident Bank is a full-service bank based in New Jersey that serves New Jersey and Pennsylvania residents with over 80 local branches.

 Provident Bank is not a member of the Better Business Bureau.
 However, they still have a listing on the BBB website with a grade of F and six complaints.

-Note: While their names are very similar, Provident Bank is not affiliated with The Provident Bank, a bank known for fully insuring bank accounts even beyond the FDIC limits.
+Note: While their names are very similar, Provident Bank is not affiliated with The Provident Bank or its online-only arm called Bank Provident Online.
+Bank Provident Online is known for fully insuring bank accounts even beyond the FDIC limits.
+To learn more about Bank Provident online, check out our full review.

 What Do They Offer?